 If you’re trying to convince someone you’re intrinsically and financially worth more, how do you do it?
 How do you negotiate a raise or a promotion?
-Sara Laschever—a negotiation coach and author—emphasizes that you have to prove why you deserve a raise.
+Sara Laschever—a negotiation coach and author—emphasizes that you have to prove why you deserve a raise by demonstrating your “why”.

 Sara is adamant that you can’t go into a negotiation and say, “I’m worth more.”
 Instead, go in and say, “If you give me what I want, it will be good for you.”
-Demonstrate that you’ll be able to hit targets, make them look good, and lead an initiative that’s close to your heart.
+Demonstrating your why by showing that you’ll be able to hit targets, make them look good, and lead an initiative that’s close to your heart.
 Prove that you’ll give 150% to make an initiative succeed.